-- 1. Create a RSA public key: - a.
+- 1. Create a RSA public key.
+Do so as follows: - a.
 At the command prompt of the source host, enter ssh-keygen -t rsa. - b.
 Store the generated key in a default location and do not use a passphrase.

 Note: If you specify a different location other than /root/.ssh/, you must adjust any other steps that use the default path.